chazlarson/brick-finder/README.md

 - support for other sites
   - ~~webrick [looks to be same site backend as Vonado]~~
   - AliExpress [extracting results will be fragile]
-- support for exported BrickLink wanted list XML
+  - GoBricks [may be a non-starter since it's in Chinese and doesn't appear to use common part numbers]
 - Add parts to a shopping cart
 - Read and/or produce Excel docs
+- ~~support for exported BrickLink wanted list XML~~
 - ~~local database to store alternate part numbers~~ [not needed, loaded on the fly]
 - ~~Verify color availability [will require loading the page via selenium since the chart appears to be loaded by JS; also hampered by remarks above about vagary in color names and numbers]~~
 - ~~Calc how many lots you need to buy (should be trivial if all parts are in lots of ten but I don't know that to be true)~~